albill/albill.github.com/resources/koans/mumonkan.markdown

 Tokusan heard of this remark and asked Ganto to come to him.
 "I have heard," he said, "you are not approving my Zen."
-Ganto admitted this indirectly [ Ganto whispered to Tokusan what he meant. ] Tokusan said nothing.
+Ganto admitted this indirectly
+<sup> Ganto whispered to Tokusan what he meant. </sup> Tokusan said nothing.

 The next day Tokusan delivered an entirely different kind of lecture to the monks.
 Ganto laughed and clapped his hands, saying: "I see our old man